tshepang/blog/content/misc/Valve appears anarchistic.rst

 While reading `how this legendary game creator is run`_ (or at least used to be), I was pretty much reminded that's kinda how an anarchistic business would be run.
-I was pelasantly surprised to later encounter a section named **The Workers Control the Means of Production** on the same article.
+I was pleasantly surprised to later encounter a section named **The Workers Control the Means of Production** on the same article.
 Kool stuff. [`via`_]